LionSR/TeXRA/coauthor-for-vs-code/README.md

-# CoAuthor Front End
+# CoAuthor Frontend (VS Code Extension)

-## VS Code Extension

-The VS Code extension provides a user interface for interacting with the CoAuthor backend.
-It includes features such as:
+This is the frontend component of the CoAuthor project, a Visual Studio Code extension that provides a user-friendly interface for interacting with the CoAuthor backend.

+## Features

 - File selection for input, auxiliary, and figure files
-- Task selection (e.g., correct, polish, draw)
+- Task and model selection
-- Model selection
-- Execution of CoAuthor commands
+- Execution of CoAuthor commands directly from VS Code
-- LaTeX diff functionality
+- LaTeX diff visualization
 - Housekeeping operations (clean output, clean build, indent TeX)

-## Features

-- **AI-Powered Assistance**: Leverage the power of large language models to get intelligent suggestions and help with your coding and writing tasks.
-- **Multiple File Support**: Work with multiple input files simultaneously for complex projects.
-- **LaTeX Integration**: Special support for LaTeX documents, including diff functionality and figure extraction.
-- **Customizable Settings**: Tailor the prompt to your needs with configurable settings.
-- **Version Control Integration**: Easily access and compare recent commits in your project.
+- Customizable settings

 ## Installation

-### Quick Installation (Recommended for most users)

-If you don't want to customize and recompile the frontend yourself, you can simply install the latest pre-built version:
+For quick installation, refer to the [main README](../README.md).

+For manual installation or development setup:

 1. Open VS Code.
 2. Open the folder containing the CoAuthor extension (where the `releases` folder is located).